sacreations/whatsapp-bot/README.md

 ### Real-Time Search

-The bot can search the web for current information when answering questions:
+The bot can search the web for current information when answering questions.
+It will use the most relevant facts found and state answers directly and confidently.

 ## Acknowledgments